Comeng (train): Horn Upgrades

+In May 2023, 12 Comeng sets were trialled with a new Zöllner Makrofon 370 single tone horn, sounding similar to an X'Trapolis 100 horn, to replace the Roy Victor Butler (RVB) 3 chime horn.
+After it was deemed successful, from November 2023, the rest of the Comeng fleet started to receive the new horns, and was completed in late March 2024.

 Retirement

 In November 2017, none of the remaining Comeng chopper carriages including the (691M-698M) motors and (1196T-1199T) trailers were included in the new Metro contract, which saw them retired out of service.
 Half of these units were stored at Newport Workshops, while the other half have been supplying parts to the remaining Comeng units in service.

 In 2018, Comeng set 313M-1007T-314M and 367M-1034T-368M were withdrawn from service and stored at Newport Workshops.